condep/condep.github.io/_docs/3-0/quick-start.md

 There are four simple steps to follow in order to define the Operations you want to execute with ConDep:

 1. Create a Visual Studio project and add the `ConDep` package via `NuGet`.
-2. Add a class inheriting from `Artifact.Local` or `Artifact.Remote` and create a deployment operation using ConDep's DSL.
+2. Add a class inheriting from `Artifact.Local` or `Artifact.Remote` and use the ConDep DSL to execute local and/or remote Operations.
 3. Add a `[env].env.json` file (e.g. `dev.env.json`) containing information about your environment to the project.
 4. Build your solution, and run `ConDep.exe` to deploy it.